Erudika/scoold/README.md

 ```

 ### Custom Logo

-In Scoold Pro you can change the logo of the website just by dragging and dropping a new image of your choice.
+**PRO** In Scoold Pro, you can change the logo of the website just by dragging and dropping a new image of your choice.

 If you wish to add just a few simple CSS rules to the `<head>` element, instead of replacing the whole stylesheet,
 simply add them as inline CSS: